pinout-xyz/Pinout.xyz/src/de/translate/justboom-amp-hat.md

     name: DOUT
     mode: i2s
 -->
-#JustBoom Amp pHAT
+#Amp HAT

 * Full high quality audio – 192kHz / 32bit
-* 2 x 40 Watt peak output at 4 ohms (2 x 20 Watt RMS)
+* 2 x 55 Watt peak output at 8 ohms (2 x 30 Watt RMS)
 * Includes both a DAC and power amplifier
-* Back-powers the Raspberry Pi so only one power supply required
+* Back-powers the Raspberry Pi at 2.5A so only one power supply required
 * Hardware and software volume control from your Raspberry Pi
+* Onboard gain control using jumper J5
+* Mute/enable with GPIO22 (override by using jumper J4)
 * Optional IR receiver via GPIO25
+* Unused GPIO pins still accessible via unpopulated extension header